benwzj/ecommerce-nextjs/README.md

 ## Shopify Integration

 - Need a Shopify account and storefront
-- Install Shopify Headless theme
+- Install Shopify Headless **theme**
   - Set headless theme as current active theme
-  - Hostname which is located in storefront setting set to "ecommerce-nextjs-hazel.vercel.app"
+  - Hostname which is located in storefront setting need to set to headless store domain, for example "ecommerce-nextjs-hazel.vercel.app"
-- Install the Shopify Headless app
+- Install the Shopify Headless **app**
-  - Headless app allow you to create an access token that can be used to authenticate requests to **Storefront API**.
+  - Headless app allow you to create an access token that can be used to authenticate requests to Storefront API.
+  - Storefront API allow you to fetch products, collections, pages, and more for your headless store.
+- Even though you're creating a headless store, there are still a few aspects Shopify will control.
+For example Checkout, Emails, Order status, Order history.
+You can customize them in store setting.
+- Configure Shopify webhooks
+  - You will need a secret for secure revalidation.
+- Using Shopify as a full-featured CMS.
+You can manage the Products, Collections, Pages, Navigation Menus, SEO in Shopify platform.

 ## Running locally